 Foreword

 Prophet Muhammad (peace be upon him) occupies a unique position in the history of mankind.
-In him the institution of prophethood found its ultimate fulfilment.
+In him the institution of prophet hood found its ultimate fulfilment.
 The old order reached its finale; a new era was inaugurated in the life of man.
 This is what finality of prophet hood means.

 Man stands in need of divine guidance, the real source of those absolute values and eternal principles of moral and social organization on which ideal individual collective life can be built.
 Man has not been left alone by his Creator to grope in the dark in search for such values and principles.
 The Guidance has come from the inception of mankind.
 It has come in two forms: Books of God, and His Prophets.
 All Books essentially carried the same teachings; all Prophets conveyed the same message.
 Books embody eternal divine guidance; prophets personify that in space and time.
 The Message of the Book and the Example of the Prophet go to make up an integrated whole, indivisible and inseparable.
 And all the Books and all the Prophets are inalienable links of this golden chain.
 Muhammad (peace be upon him) and the book revealed to him, the Qur'an constitute its final links.
 Through them the guidance has been completed and perfected.
 Man has now been provided with perfect guidance, and his rational faculties have been so awakened and canalized that he can chart out his course of life in the light of these codes of guidance.
 No new revelation is now needed.
 The Qur'an and the life-example of Muhammad (peace be upon him) are the eternal guide of man in his unceasing efforts to strive for fulfilment in moral, spiritual and social fields of existence.
 This makes the life of Muhammad (peace be upon him) unique, and makes it relevant to every human being, wherever he may be.